 History

-In 1443, John ap Rhys left office at Cymer and appeared as an abbot in Strata Florida Abbey.
-In his place a John Cobbe was chosen, but Rhys did not think to give up Cymer and banished his successor.
+By 1388, the impoverished abbey housed no more than five monks.
+It likely struggled not only with financial problems but also with a marked decline in religious standards and a deterioration in the discipline.
+In 1443, John ap Rhys left Cymer and appeared as abbot of the Cistercian abbey of Strata Florida.
+A certain John Cobbe was elected to replace him, but Rhys had no intention of relinquishing Cymer and exiled his successor.
 This led to the taking of the community and his new abbot Richard Kirby under royal custody.
 Once again, the monarch’s supervision was necessary in 1453.
 During this period, the abbey’s income was valued at a very small amount of £ 15 of annual income.

 Despite the royal interventions, disputes over the appointment of the abbot’s office continued at the end of the 15th century.
 In 1487, there was even excommunication by the general chapter of one of the monks, William, because of his self-proclaimed election.
 Despite this, in 1491 he was again mentioned in the docuents as abbot of Cymer.
 Lewis ap Thomas was the last superior of the monastery since 1517.
 Shortly afterwards, the abbey was dissolved as a result of the edict of Henry VIII, which canceled all monasteries with an income of less than £ 200.
 Cymer was only making £ 51 a year at the time of dissolution.